Lydia Ayame Hiraide

 Postcolonial Theory, Poststructuralism, Structuralism, (Post)Marxism, Decolonial Theory

-Nils is researching the rise of tech companies and processes of capitalisation that have facilitated it.
-Nils is also the PhD Rep for the current cohort 2019-20
+Nils is researching the rise of platforms and the financial infrastructures that facilitated it.
+He is also the PhD Rep for the current academic year.

 Thesis Title & Summary:

-My thesis explores the rise of tech companies and processes of capitalisation that facilitate it.
-It seeks to question larger narratives about contemporary capitalist dynamics by building from an analysis of the concrete settings for the creation of capital, especially within data-driven corporations.
-It further investigates to what extent techniques of economic valuation link the construction of technological futures with present-day contestations of power.
+My thesis explores the rise of platforms and the financial infrastructures that facilitated it.
+It seeks to question larger narratives about contemporary capitalist dynamics by building from an analysis of the concrete settings for the creation of capital.
+I focus on the relationship between venture capitalists and entrepreneurs, and the extent to which techniques of economic valuation link the construction of technological futures with present-day contestations of power.

 - MPhil/PhD Politics, Goldsmiths, University of London (2018-present)